Skip to Main Content

 There’s no denying it—statistics prove that GivingTuesday has become a worldwide phenomenon.
 What started as a grassroots movement meant to balance out holiday season spending is now a generosity-driving powerhouse.

-Check out these GivingTuesday statistics sourced from the GivingTuesday 2022 impact report and broader impact data to learn more about the influence GivingTuesday has on the philanthropic sector.
+Check out these GivingTuesday statistics, sourced from GivingTuesday and Neon One’s own research, to learn more about the influence GivingTuesday has on the philanthropic sector.

-1. GivingTuesday Revenue in the United States Reached Record Highs in 2022
+1. GivingTuesday Revenue in the U.S. Plateaued in 2023

-In just 24 hours, GivingTuesday 2022 shattered previous revenue records.
-Donors in the United States alone gave $3.1 billion last year, a 15% increase over 2021.
-But financial contributions aren’t the only way people got involved.
-GivingTuesday participants worldwide also volunteered, performed countless acts of kindness, and gave their voices, time, and goods.
+But here’s one important thing to remember: financial contributions aren’t the only way people get involved on GivingTuesday!
+Participants worldwide also volunteered, performed countless acts of kindness, and gave their voices, time, and goods.

 2. GivingTuesday Has Grown Into a Worldwide Movement